 Flat hair doesn’t always occur solely at the roots.
 To give your strands an overall volume boost, use a curling iron to create voluminous curls throughout your mane.
 You can use a large-barrel curling iron to do this on two-inch sections of hair.
 Once you’ve curled all of your hair, use your fingers or a wide-tooth comb to gently brush through your curls and create a looser, more voluminous appearance.

-#5.
-Try a Volume Spray
+3. Try a Volume Spray

-#6.
-Blow It Out
+4. Blow It Out

-#7.
-Put It Up
+5. Put It Up

-Create a high, loose bun on the center of your head.
-Pro tip: Secure it with a scrunchie so as not to leave any ridges.
+Create a high, loose bun on the center of your head and secure it with a scrunchie so as not to leave any ridges.
 Then, spend time doing your skin care and makeup routines.
-When it’s time to style your strands, you can take out your bun and reveal instantly lifted roots!
+When it’s time to style your strands, you can take out your bun and reveal instantly lifted roots.

-#11.
-Use a Hairpiece
+6. Use a Hairpiece

-#12.
-Or Hair Extensions
+7. Try Hair Extensions

-#13.
-Rock a Double Ponytail
+8. Rock a Double Ponytail

-#14.
-Put It Half-Up
+9. Put It Half-Up

 If you notice you have flat hair at the top of your head, a half-up hairstyle could be the solution.
 Create a top knot or party pony with the hair at the crown of your head.
 Let the rest of your hair fall free.
 Your partial updo will instantly add height to your flat strands.

-#15.
-Add Layers
+10. Add Layers

-#16.
-Use a Volumizing Mousse
+11. Use a Volumizing Mousse

 Hair mousse is another styling product those with flat hair should always have in their arsenal.
 Apply the L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse to damp hair before styling.
 The formula is infused with thickening agents to give your hair a long-lasting, bouncy look.

-#17.
-Switch Your Part
+12. Switch Your Part

-#18.
-Finish With Volumizing Hairspray
+14. Finish With Volumizing Hairspray